-Mr. Holzman now teaches full time at Black Belt Leadership Academy and hopes to share with his students some of the passion and excitement, as well as discipline and work ethic, that has allowed him to pursue his dreams in martial arts.
+Sensei Holzman is now the majority owner and head instructor of Black Belt Leadership Academy.
+He works every day to provide the best martial arts instruction to his students and create a supportive, challenging, and welcoming atmosphere for every person that walks through the doors.
+He hopes to share with his students some of the passion and excitement, as well as the discipline and work ethic, that has allowed him to pursue his dreams in martial arts.

 Mrs. Weber earned her Black Belt in Karate in 2008.
-She certified at level 2 in Krav Maga, the official self defense method of the Israeli army, and holds a Brown Belt in the art of Kobudo.
-She started her work for the Academy as program director in 2006 and completed her Instructor Training Program in 2008.
-She is currently the director of the academy’s Little Ninja Program where her understanding of both the martial arts and the needs of young children lead to fun, exciting, and educational classes.
+She certified at level 2 in Krav Maga, the official self-defense method of the Israeli army, and holds a Brown Belt in the art of Kobudo.
+She started her work for the Academy in 2006 and is the director of the academy’s Little Ninja Program where her understanding of both the martial arts and the needs of young children lead to fun, exciting, and educational classes.

 Mrs. Weber is a mother of two and uses her experience with teaching and business to run the office as well as instruct at Black Belt Leadership Academy.

 Sensei Weinberg was awarded his 6th Degree Black Belt in 2016 by Grand Master Robert Likes.
 He has been training for over 30 years and teaching Karate for more than 20.
 He earned his certification as a sports weaponry instructor from the International Sports Chanbara Association following his training with Shihan Dana Abbott, and his 2nd Degree Black Belt in Kobudo under Sempai Holzman.
 He has additional seminar training in self-defense with Grand Masters Ron Van Browning and Robert Likes, karate instruction with Mike Swain, Tom Callos, and Dave Kovar, and Shotokan with Master Thulasiraman Ravichandran.